ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

         return {"total": sum(v for v in values if v is not None)}
 ```

-In this case, we used the special type `Variadic` to tell the pipeline that the `values` input can receive data from multiple producers, instead of just one.
+In this case, we used the special Canals type `Variadic` to tell Canals that the `values` input can receive data from multiple producers, instead of just one.
 Therefore, `values` is going to be a list type, but it can be connected to single `int` outputs, making it a valuable aggregator.

 ## Serialization

-Just like old Haystack Pipelines, the new pipelines can be serialized.
+Just like old Haystack Pipelines, Canals pipelines can be serialized.
 However, this feature suffered from similar problems plaguing the execution model,  so it was changed radically.

 The original pipeline gathered intrusive information about each of its components when initialized, leveraging the shared `BaseComponent` class.
-Conversely, the `Pipeline` delegates the serialization process entirely to its components.
+Conversely, Canal's Pipelines delegate the serialization process entirely to its components.

-If a component wishes to be serializable, it must provide two additional methods, `to_dict` and `from_dict`, which perform serialization and deserialization to a dictionary.
+In Canals, if a component wishes to be serializable, it must provide two additional methods, `to_dict` and `from_dict`, which perform serialization and deserialization to a dictionary.
 The pipeline limits itself to calling each of its component's methods, collecting their output, grouping them together with some limited extra information (such as the connections between them), and returning the result.

 For example, if `AddFixedValue` were serializable, its serialized version could look like this: